Austria’s game industry competes on a global level

 “By the time eSports becomes an Olympic discipline, the structures we create now will also have to be implemented by the world of sports to be successful on an international level” states Baloh.

 Data gathered from (unless otherwise indicated) the studies “Gaming in Austria 2019” (ÖVUS/GfK), “eSports Marktanalyse“ (ESVÖ/A1/nielsen) and “Game Development Studie 2019“ (WKO/UBIT/BMDW/Pioneers/IWI)

-For this month's PGDA call, we are talking to two very special guests about pitching your game to a publisher.
-Are you a game developer looking...
+For this month's PGDA call, we are talking to two special guests about founding a game company in Austria.
+Are you considering to set up a game...